dkostmii/best-hackath0n-countdown-bot/README.md

 # best-hackath0n-countdown-bot

-This repo will contain countdown bot for BEST::HACKath0n 2024.
+This repo cotains countdown bot for BEST::HACKath0n 2024.

 ## How to use?